iapyeh/sshscript/learn-chap01.md

 print($.stdout)
 ```

-When you have two hosts, you can do it by:
+When you have two hosts, you can do it one by one:

 ```
-# ssh to host-a
+# ssh from localhost ➜ host-a
 $.connect('yourname@host-a',password='password-a')
-$ echo hello world @host-a
+$ echo hello world on host-a
 print($.stdout)
 $.close() # disconnect from host-a

-# ssh to host-b
+# ssh from localhost ➜ host-b
 $.connect('yourname@host-b',password='password-b')
-$ echo hello world @host-b
+$ echo hello world on host-b
 print($.stdout)
 $.close() # disconnect from host-b. this line is optional
 ```